Can new voting machine cabinets deter hackers?

 RELATED: 2020 Georgia Presidential Primary Election Guide

-Most counties are expected to put the large bright touchscreen voting machines on tabletops, in plain sight of pollworkers and observers.
-But Fulton County’s cabinets, DeMillo says, would conceal the hands of hackers, posing as voters, reaching inside the cabinets to try to access computer ports.
+Most counties are expected to put the large bright touchscreen voting machines on tabletops, in plain sight of poll workers and observers.
+But Fulton County’s cabinets, DeMillo said, would conceal the hands of hackers, posing as voters, reaching inside the cabinets to try to access computer ports.

 "That would take seconds.
-It would be largely undetectable I think," DeMillo said.
+It would be largely undetectable, I think," DeMillo warned.
 "They're not very secure."

 RELATED: Curtains, 'wings' used to cloak ballots to enhance voter privacy